jpco/notlib/README.md

 A simple C library for building notification servers.
 Not ready for the limelight just yet.

-Notlib depends on gio/gobject/glib (in particular, the `dbus-glib` package on arch linux, or equivalents in other environments) for its dbus implementation and main loop; the intent is to keep these dependencies as small as possible to make it simple to swap them out if desired.
+Notlib depends on gio/gobject/glib (in particular, the `dbus-glib` package on archlinux, or equivalents in other environments) for its dbus implementation and main loop.

 ## Installation